tungstennn/etl-example/walkthough-activities/activity-1.md

 As a Data Scientist,
-I want to reset and update the data for repeat or future analysis, So that can further my analysis.
+I want to reset and update the data for repeat or future analysis, So that can keep my analysis up to date.
 ```

 ---